huggingbench/huggingbench/README.md

 ## 📝 Note

-This was started as a hobby project to learn & explore various ML models and respective model servers.
+This was started as a hobby project to learn & explore various HF models and respective model servers.
 It is still in early days so might be 🐞.
 We definitevly plan to improve the tool so please stay tuned.
 We are happy to get your feedback so feel free to report problems, wishes, etc..